GrahamDumpleton/wsgiorg/proposals-2.0.rst

 This page is intended to collect any ideas related to WSGI 2.0.
 In particular, any proposed changes to the specification.

-NOTE: What is described here should not be considered a DRAFT for WSGI 2.0.
+.. note:: What is described here should not be considered a DRAFT for WSGI 2.0.
 It is only a list of ideas or issues that need to be considered if there ever is enough momentum towards producing an updated WSGI specification.
 It is quite possible that there may never be an updated specification which embodies the ideas described here.
 Thus, if you implement any web application interfaces based on the API described here, call it something else, do not call it WSGI 2.0 as no such thing exists.

 start_response and write
 ------------------------